 1. Stick to what you know

-When a recruiter calls about a potential opportunity, they typically have a fairly good idea of your background either via an online site such as LinkedIn or a current or older resume that is on file from previous contact.
+When a recruiter calls about a potential opportunity, they typically have a fairly good idea of your background either via an online site such as LinkedIn or a current or older resume that is on file from the previous contact.
 What they don’t always know are the specifics of your day to day responsibilities and the level of experience you may have.

 “Write down a list of your top strengths.
 (I recently read StrengthsFinder 2.0 for a book club at work and this advice really resonated with me.)
 Another self-analysis resource that can help you figure out exactly what kind of career and work environment will best fit you is the Myers-Briggs personality test.
 Being actively confronted with what you’re good at and what makes you tick personality-wise is a powerful way of assessing a career path that will fit and compliment those strengths.” – Skillcrush.com

-While you might have the urge to tell the recruiter that you have specific experience even if don’t (because you think you can do the job), in reality, the interview process will weed out those individuals who don’t have the right level of experience.
+While you might have the urge to tell the recruiter that you have specific experience even if you don’t (because you think you can do the job), in reality, the interview process will weed out those individuals who don’t have the right level of experience.
 This is not good for the recruiter or you and will hinder your chances of being considered for other roles that the recruiter may have.
 Stick to what you know.